paulchoisel/wav2SFZ/docs/02-Using_the_tool_(user_interface).md

  - Path to the .wav file : This is the absolute path to the .wav file of your audio track.
 Ex: `C:\Users\myuser\Documents\4th_symphony.wav`
  - Tempo : The tempo of the audio track.
 It will be used to divide the track into bars, so it needs to be as precise as possible.
  - Musescore soundfont folder.
 The path to the folder where Musescore scores the user's soundfonts.
- > the default location is:
+ > The default location is:
  > Windows: %HOMEPATH%\Documents\MuseScore3\Soundfonts
  > macOS and Linux: ~/Documents/MuseScore3/Soundfonts
 (From https://musescore.org/en/handbook/3/soundfonts-and-sfz-files)
  - MusicXML file destination.
 The path where the MusicXML (the template score) will be created.